julietday422/Covid_Politics_Opentable_Forecasting/README.md

 # Conclusion
 Although the model's predictions were not very strong, the other data analysis can be helpful for the National Restaurant Association.
-As we saw in the "Average % Change since 2019" graph, all six cities had an average decrease in reservations between 7%-65%, with the 3 Democratic cities having a much more significant % loss.
+As we saw in the "Average % Change in 2022" graph, Miami and Phoenix are the only cities with positive average % changes in 2022, and Dallas, as well as the 3 Democratic cities, had negative average % changes, with NYC having having the largest % loss.

 Because the National Restaurant Association does not have the authority to impact Covid restrictions imposed on restaurants, they can instead use these findings to determine how to help restaurants in different cities overcome the restrictions.
 As these findings show, Democratic cities will need more help recovering from Covid because of the restrictions they endured.
 These resources could be in the form of financial assistance, marketing resources, consumer trends, and resources to help track inventory and cost of goods to optimize their profit.